Spruce spider mite

 Cultural Controls

-- Wash spider mites from plants with a strong stream of water.
+- Wash mites from foliage with a strong stream of water directed at inner and lower branches.
+Repeat weekly during active periods.